AI Police Report Writing vs. Gen AI: Best for Law Enforcement?

 AI Police Report Writing

 Uses human-in-the-loop workflows that require officer review, editing, and approval.
-Maintains audit trails that document how reports are created and modified.
+Maintains audit trails that document how reports are created and modified, including the draft retention now required under California law.

 Gen AI Reporting